HRV and Mental Health

 People with anxiety disorders often show reduced HRV, reflecting a nervous system stuck in "fight or flight" mode.
 The parasympathetic system, which promotes calm and recovery, is underactive.
 Studies show that individuals with generalized anxiety disorder have RMSSD values 15-30% lower than healthy controls, and this gap widens during anxiety-provoking situations.

-The good news: interventions that increase HRV—like slow breathing, meditation, and regular exercise—also tend to reduce anxiety symptoms.
-This bidirectional relationship means improving HRV may help break the anxiety cycle.
-Even 5 minutes of resonance breathing at ~6 breaths per minute can shift your autonomic balance toward calm within a single session.
-For a deeper dive, see the dedicated HRV and anxiety guide.
+The good news: interventions that increase HRV—slow breathing, meditation, and regular exercise—also reduce anxiety symptoms.
+That bidirectional link means improving HRV can help break the anxiety cycle.
+Even 5 minutes of resonance breathing at ~6 breaths per minute shifts your autonomic balance toward calm within a single session.
+For a deeper dive, see the HRV and anxiety guide.

 HRV and Depression